AliZainoul/ShapeServlet/README.md

 # Add RVM to PATH for scripting.
 Make sure this is the last PATH variable change.
 export PATH="$PATH:$HOME/.rvm/bin"
 ```
-4. Ensure and right configurations are well configured on your system.
+4. Ensure the right configurations for your system (web.xml, pom.xml, settings.xml, tomcat-users.xml).
 5. Navigate to the project directory `ShapeProject`.
 6. Run `chmod +x tomcat_deploy.sh` to deploy your application.
 7. Visit `[WEB_HOST]/ShapeProjectSP.index.jsp`